 Go bonkers with an offer

-A few months back, I canceled a subscription for an audiobook service.
-They’d done nothing wrong - I just simply didn’t use it enough to justify the expense.
+A few months back, I canceled a subscription to an audiobook service.
+They’d done nothing wrong – I just simply didn’t use it enough to justify the expense.
 A month or so later, an email popped into my inbox asking if I would return in exchange for a discounted subscription.
 The lower rate lasted three months and was ridiculously well-priced.
 So well-priced, in fact, that I signed up.

 I’ll probably stay on, even when the subscription increases, and this is proof that, once in a while, a bonkers offer – no matter how much it hurts – is the only quick-fire way to get people back on board.